ppy/osu-wiki/news/2025/2025-02-27-introducing-teams.md

 - Create and join other users' teams.
 - Manage incoming applications.
 - Compete with your peers in the team's leaderboard.
-- Communicate with your team in a private team chatroom.
+- Communicate with your team in a private chatroom.
 - Proudly display your allegiance with a team flag and unique acronym!

 ### Upcoming features